Last updated: 15 September 2022

 Art.
-15 By the mere fact of their membership, full members of the association agree to abide by its bylaws, internal rules and regulations, and decisions taken by the General Assembly.
+16 By the mere fact of their membership, full members of the association agree to abide by its statutes, internal rules and regulations, and decisions taken by the General Assembly.

 Art.
-16 Associate members agree to abide by its bylaws, internal rules and regulations, and decisions taken by the General Assembly.
+17 Associate members agree to abide by its statutes, internal rules and regulations, and decisions taken by the General Assembly.
 They endorse the aims of the association and may participate in the General Assembly in an advisory capacity.

 CHAPTER III: GENERAL ASSEMBLY

 Art.
-18 The General Assembly possesses all powers necessary for realising the association’s purpose and defines the general policies of the association.
-It alone has the authority to nominate and remove board members and auditors, grant discharge to board members and auditors, approve budgets and accounts, amend the bylaws, dissolve the association and expel a member.
+19 The General Assembly possesses all powers necessary for realising the association’s purpose and defines the general policies of the association.
+A decision from the General Assembly is required for

 Art.
-19 The President will present to the General Assembly the Annual Report of the Board of Directors.
-On behalf of the Board, the Treasurer will present to the General Assembly a detailed report on the results of the accounting audit of the elapsed calendar year.
+20 The President will present to the General Assembly the Annual Report of the Management Board.
+On behalf of the Management Board, the Treasurer will present to the General Assembly a detailed report on the results of the accounting audit and a financial report covering the past financial year.

 Art.
-20 The General Assembly will nominate two external auditors whose term will last until its next meeting, where they will report their audit results.
-Board members cannot be nominated as auditors.
+21 The General Assembly will nominate two auditors whose term will last until its next meeting, where they will report their audit results.
+Management Board members cannot be nominated as auditors.

 Convocation and Voting